Before you label me a racist narrow-minded prude, let me tell you a few things about my personal involvement with folk dance.

 I cannot get the picture out of my mind of partially-clad Samoan seminarians dancing with loin cloths on for a (2005?) fund raiser at the seminary.
-They looked oiled up and sexy; the above pic is better but still not a holy representation for priest candidates.
-(I deleted it from my computer it made me so sick.)
+They looked oiled up and sexy; the above 2010 picture is more acceptable but still not a holy representation for priest candidates.

 “Cultural diversity also enriches the community experience, as the Latin American, Vietnamese, Samoan and the Filipino sub-communities plan their own activities and sponsor events for the Seminary at large.”

-Multiculturalism does not belong in a Catholic seminary.
+Multiculturalism – a modernist theory – does not belong in a Catholic seminary.
 It’s actually a redundant concept.
 The word catholic translates to mean the universal church.
 In fact, multiculturalism is a means to divide us all.
 Don’t misunderstand my point.
 I’m in favor of celebrating cultures in food, dance, music, costumes, and language.
 However, as faithful Catholics, the line must be drawn in favor of placing Jesus at the center of forming holy and faithful priests in seminary life.